davidacm/NoteManagerAddon/readme.md

 ## Usage.

-	* Open the note manager, with focus in the search field: NVDA + windows + s.
+	* Open the note manager, with focus in the search field: NVDA + windows + n.

 ### Note manager dialog.